Chairman of the Board

 He has served as a pro bono Investment Advisor to the Government of Uganda, through its Embassy in Rome and has consulted for the Africa Caribbean Pacific Secretariat in Brussels on investment related matters.
 Over the last few years, Riccardo has championed accelerated access to productive energy in sub-Saharan Africa, both as an investor and an advocate.

-Andrew was nominated to be a member of the board on 20th June 2017.
 He chairs the Remuneration Committee and is a member of the Strategic Review and Audit Committees.

 He has 30 years of experience of banking and finance, and has focused exclusively on the energy sector since 1992.